 In the second term, students will continue to develop their design, making processes, and technical skills, and also begin producing work aimed for the market and portfolio development.
 Business courses provide a detailed range of business skills specific to planning, maintaining, and marketing a pottery business.
 Topics include market research, developing a business plan, legal issues, bookkeeping and accounting procedures, and marketing strategy as they apply to a pottery business.
 A digital media course also gives students enough digital photography and computer skills to develop, manage and maintain their own website.

 In FIN-348 Kilns and Firing technology IV, a highlight of the second term, students will spend three days on Denman Island, BC, firing a Tozan-style Anagama wood-fired kiln, one of only three in existence in North America.

 Finally, students will complete a mandatory two-month practicum with two options:

 - An approved internship with a practicing professional potter, which will be structured as either volunteer or paid and give the student invaluable experience.

-- Or, a two-month residency at the Medalta International Residency Program in Medicine Hat, Alberta where students will come into contact with other aspiring and established potters.
+- Or, apply for a two-month residency at the Medalta International Residency Program in Medicine Hat, Alberta.
 Students taking this option would have the opportunity to begin developing their work and testing out markets.
-Residency fees may apply.
+Residency fees apply.